Adaptive Ensemble Prediction for Deep Neural Networks based on Confidence Level: Related Work

-Another series of studies to accelerate classification tasks with two or few classes is based on dynamic pruning of majority voting (e.g. \cite{Lobato09}, \cite{Soto16}).
-Like our technique, the dynamic pruning uses a certain confidence level to prune the ensembling with the sequential voting process to avoid wasting the computation time.
-We show that the confidence-level-based approach is quite effective to accelerate the ensembling by averaging local predictions in many-class classifications tasks with deep neural networks when we use the output of the softmax as the probability of the local predictions.
-Some existing classifiers with a deep neural network (e.g. \cite{Bolukbasi2017}) take an early exit approach similar to ours.
-In our study, we study how the exit condition for the termination affects the execution time and the accuracy in detail and showed our confidence-level-based condition works better than the naive threshold-based conditions.
+Another series of studies on accelerating classification tasks with two or few classes is based on the dynamic pruning of majority voting (e.g., \cite{Lobato09}, \cite{Soto16}).
+Like our technique, dynamic pruning uses a certain confidence level to prune ensembling with a sequential voting process to avoid wasting computation time.
+We show that the confidence-level-based approach is quite effective at accelerating ensembling by averaging local predictions in many-class classification tasks with deep neural networks when we use the output of the softmax as the probability of the local predictions.
+COMET by \cite{Basilico2011} stops ensembling for random forest classifiers on the basis of the confidence interval.
+We also use the confidence interval but in a different way; COMET stops ensembling for binary classification tasks when an unobserved proportion of positive votes falls on the same side of 0.5 as the current observed mean with a certain confidence level.
+We use the confidence interval to confirm that a predicted label has a higher probability than other labels with confidence.
+We cannot naively follow GLEE since we do not target binary classification tasks.
+Also, COMET cannot take our approach because the random forest does not provide probability information for each local prediction unlike neural network classifiers. \cite{Wang2018} decided the order of local predictions and also the thresholds for early stopping by solving a combinatorial optimization problem for binary classification tasks.
+In our study, we fixed the order of local predictions since our local predictions are based on the same network architecture and ordering is not that important.
+The basic idea of using the confidence level for the early-exit condition does not depend on this specific order of local predictions.

+Some existing classifiers with a deep neural network (e.g., \cite{Bolukbasi2017}, \cite{Teerapittayanon2017}, \cite{Huang2018}) take an early exit approach in ensembling similar to ours or take an early exit from one neural network.
+In our study, we study how the early-exit condition affects the execution time and the accuracy in detail and show that our confidence-level-based condition works better than naive threshold-based conditions.

-The higher execution cost of the ensembling is a known problem, so we are not the first to attack it.
-For example, \cite{Hinton15} also tackled the high execution cost of the ensembling.
+The higher execution cost of ensembling is a known problem, so we are not the first to attack it.
+For example, \cite{Hinton15} also tackled the high execution cost of ensembling.
 Unlike us, they trained a new smaller network by distilling the knowledge from an ensemble of networks by following \cite{Bucilua06}.

+To improve the performance of the inference of deep neural networks by making small and efficient executables suitable for handheld devices from trained networks, graph compilers and optimizers, such as NNVM/TVM (\cite{Chen18}) and Glow (\cite{Rotem18}), were recently developed.